szpajder/dumpvdl2/README.md

 #### SDRPLAY RSP support (optional)

-Download and install API/hardware driver package from http://www.sdrplay.com/downloads/.
+Download and install API/hardware driver package from [here]( http://www.sdrplay.com/downloads/).
 Make sure you have selected the right hardware platform before downloading, otherwise the installer will fail. dumpvdl2 supports both version 2 and 3 of the driver.
 Version 3 is needed for newer devices (like RSPdx).
 Older hardware works with both versions.